Documentation

 /query 1.x compatibility API

 The /query 1.x compatibility endpoint queries InfluxDB 2.7 using InfluxQL.
-Use the GET request method to query data from the /query endpoint.
+Send an InfluxQL query in an HTTP GET or POST request to query data from the /query endpoint.

 The /query compatibility endpoint uses the database and retention policy specified in the query request to map the request to an InfluxDB bucket.
 For more information, see Database and retention policy mapping.